RoyEun/drag-and-drop/README.md

 # Drag and drop Gallery

-A responsive gallery of images rendered from a JSON array.
+A responsive gallery of images rendered from a JSON array of .png files.
+Order of gallery is rearrangable by dragging photo on top of another photo.
 Drag and drop functionality completed using HTML5 drag and drop methods.

 ![alt tag](https://raw.githubusercontent.com/RoyEun/drag-and-drop/master/./gallery.png)